-9.4.2 Checking Off-Site Results
+9.4.1 Checking Results

-Nonradiological data analyzed off site in 2004 were verified and validated using BNL EM-SOPs in the 200 Series and EPA contract laboratory program guidelines (EPA 1992, 2001).
+Nonradiological data analyzed in 2005 were verified and/or validated, when project DQOs required, using BNL EM-SOPs in the 200 Series and EPA contract laboratory program guidelines (EPA 1992, 2001).
 Radiological packages were verified and validated using BNL and DOE guidance documents (BNL 2002, DOE 1994).
-During 2004, the verifications were conducted using a combination of manually checking the hard copy data packages and the use of a computer program developed at BNL to verify the information reported electronically and stored in the EIMS.
+During 2005, the verifications were conducted using a combination of manually checking the hard copy data packages and the use of a computer program developed at BNL to verify the information reported electronically and stored in the EIMS.

-9.5 ANALYTICAL LAB QA/QC
+9.5 CONTRACT ANALYTICAL LABORATORY OA/OC

-In 2004, sample results for environmental restoration, compliance, and surveillance were analyzed by ASL or by one of the off-site contract laboratories.
-Procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
-QC checks that were performed included analyzing blanks and instrument background; using Amersham Radiopharmaceutical Company or National Institute for Standards and Technology (NIST) traceable standards; and analyzing reference standards, spiked samples, and duplicate samples.
-BNL's contracts with the off-site laboratories specify analytes, required methods, detection limits, and data deliverables-which include standard batch QA/QC performance checks.
-As part of the contract laboratory selection process, candidate laboratories are required to provide BNL with copies of their QA/QC manuals, as well as their QA program plans.
+In 2005, procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
+QC checks performed included: analyzing blanks and instrument background; using Amersham Radiopharmaceutical Company or National Institute for Standards and Technology (NIST) traceable standards; and analyzing reference standards, spiked samples, and duplicate samples.
+Analytical laboratory contracts specify analytes, methods, required detection limits, and deliverables-which include standard batch OA/OC performance checks.
+As part of the laboratory selection process, candidate laboratories are required to provide BNL with copies of their QA/QC manuals and QA program plans.

-When discrepancies were found in field sampling designs, documented procedures, COC forms, data analyses, data processing systems, QA software, or when failures in PE testing occurred, nonconformance reports were generated.
-Following investigation into the root causes, corrective actions were taken by the analytical laboratory and tracked to closure.
+When discrepancies were found in field sampling designs, documented procedures, COC forms, data analyses, data processing systems, and QA software, or when failures in PE testing occurred, nonconformance reports were generated.
+Following investigation into the root causes, corrective actions were taken and tracked to closure.